ex0dus-0x/ex0dus-0x.github.io/_posts/2016-11-3-why-you-switch-to-linux.markdown

 * IoT and embedded devices w/ Linux (e.g Rasp Pi) = home automation, robots, media centers, retro gaming machines, etc!
 * Wanna make your own distro?
 Well the kernel's there, so... no stoppin you.
 * Firefox or Iceweasel as default browser > Internet Explorer :)
-* Hey, no PRISM, Fourteen Eyes, Big Brother here to government-D0x you
+* Hey, no PRISM, Fourteen Eyes, Big Brother here to government-D0x you.

+Thanks for reading!
+Hopefully, this provided some inspiration to learn or make the switch to a Linux-based distro, or even consider the hazards of utilizing Windows as an operating system.